-- Markings in the position area have to be adhered to - craft is delimited by an imaginary line that runs at a distance of four meters around the aircraft, measured from the wingtip, nose, and tail.
+- Markings in the position area have to be adhered to - The safety zone around a parked aircraft is delimited by an imaginary line that runs at a distance of four meters around the aircraft, measured from the wingtip, nose, and tail.
 Only vehicles and equipment that are required for ground-handling operations and the technical maintenance of the aircraft may be parked in this area.
-Other vehicles must be parked outside the safety zone (see pages 32-36). - Stopping in any areas that are hatched red, for example in the swiveling and lowering area of passenger boarding bridges or in the access routes for the fire services in emergencies (fire-fighting, etc.) is strictly prohibited.
+Other vehicles must be parked outside the safety zone [see pages 32-36]. - Stopping in any areas that are hatched red, for example in the swiveling and lowering area of passenger boarding bridges or in the access routes for the fire services in emergencies (fire-fighting, etc.) is strictly prohibited.